yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 The usual limitations apply: the cache still asks the driver for validation, so updating it to a newer or older version will require a recompilation, and since the cache is vendor-specific, you won’t get to keep the cache if you switch to a new GPU from another vendor.
 (And we’re glad there are more than two options now.)

 While Wollnashorn intended this feature to be optional at first, we consider it fully stable, so it’s now enabled by default.
-Anyone interested in testing disabling it will find the new option in `Emulation > Configure… > Graphics > Advanced, Use Vulkan pipeline cache`.
+Anyone interested in testing disabling it will find the new option in `Emulation > Configure… > Graphics > Advanced > Use Vulkan pipeline cache`.

 {{< imgs
 	"./turboui.png| Vulkan only, OpenGL is not this flexible with compute work"
   >}}

-Wollnashorn, delivering another amazing entry for the new year, gave us {{< gh-hovercard "9539" "support for AMD's FidelityFX Super Resolution (FSR) in the OpenGL backend" >}}.
+Wollnashorn, delivering another amazing entry for the new year, implemented {{< gh-hovercard "9539" "support for AMD's FidelityFX Super Resolution (FSR) in the OpenGL backend" >}}.
 While AMD only really intended this adapting filter to be used with Vulkan and Direct3D 12, it is actually portable to OpenGL, and provides generally superior results compared to other filters.
 Thanks!